 4.4 Were participants with missing data handled appropriately?

-As noted in the previous item, simply excluding enrolled study participants with any missing data from the analysis leads to biased predictor-outcome associations and biased predictive performance of the model when the analysed individuals are no longer a completely random but rather a selective subsample of the original study sample.(124-134) When there is no mention of missing data in a study report, it is likely that participants with any missing data have been omitted from any analyses (so-called available case or complete-case analysis) as statistical packages automatically exclude individuals with any missing value on any of the data analysed unless prompted to handle otherwise.
-Available or complete case analysis is therefore by far the most common way to handle missing data in prediction model studies.(34, 135-143)(124-130, 132-134)(130, 133, 144)(133, 145-147)(129, 134) The bias increases with increasing percentages of missing data but a minimal acceptable percentage is, similar to signalling question 4.3, hard to define.(130) To judge a possible risk of bias, it is useful when authors provide the following: the distributions (percentage, mean or medians) of the predictors and outcomes between both groups (excluded versus analysed participants); or a comparison of the predictor-outcome associations and the model predictive performance with and without inclusion of the participants with missing values.
-If results are similar with and without participants with missing values, there is a strong indication that the excluded participants were indeed a completely random sample of the original study sample and results of the analysis are less likely to be biased.
-If such comparison is not presented and investigators have not used an imputation method (see below), we recommend to score this signalling question as PN or N, certainly if a relevant proportion of participants are excluded due to missing data.
+As noted in the previous item, simply excluding enrolled study participants with any missing data from the analysis leads to biased predictor-outcome associations and biased model performance when the analysed individuals are not a completely random sample from the original full study sample but rather a selective subsample.(124-134) When there is no mention of missing data in a study report, it is likely that participants with any missing data have simply been omitted from any analyses (so-called available case or complete-case analysis) as statistical packages automatically exclude individuals with any missing value on any of the data analysed unless prompted to handle otherwise.
+Reviews showed that available or complete case analysis is the most common way to handle missing data in prediction model studies.(34, 135-143)

+The most appropriate method for handling missing data is multiple imputation as it leads to the least biased results with correct standard errors and p-values.(124-130, 132-134) In prediction model studies multiple imputation is superior in terms of bias and precision to other methods, both in model development(130, 133, 144) and validation studies(133, 145-147).
 In contrast to uninterpretable or outlier data, the use of a separate category to capture missing data is not an appropriate method for handling participants with missing data.
+The use of this missing indicator method leads to biased results in prediction model studies and this signalling question should then be rated as N.(129, 134) The risk of bias due to missing data increases with increasing percentages of missing data but a minimal acceptable percentage which can be used as a threshold for a low risk of bias is hard to define.(130) To judge a possible risk of bias, it is useful when authors provide the following: the distributions (percentage, mean or medians) of the predictors and outcomes between both groups (excluded versus analysed participants); or a comparison of the predictor-outcome associations and the model predictive performance with and without inclusion of the participants with missing values.
+If results are similar with and without participants with missing values, there is a strong indication that the results of the analysis are less likely to be biased.
+If such comparison is not presented and investigators have not used an imputation method, we recommend to rate this signalling question as PN or N, certainly if a relevant proportion of participants are excluded due to missing data.

-The use of this missing indicator method leads to biased results in prediction model studies and this signalling question should be scored as N.(122, 127) The most appropriate method for handling missing data is multiple imputation as it leads to the least biased results with correct standard errors and p-values.(117-123, 125) It has been shown that in prediction model studies multiple imputation is superior in terms of bias and precision to missing data methods, both in model development(123, 126, 137) and in model validation studies(126, 138-140).(122, 127) Sometimes, when a model is validated in other data and a predictor of the model is systematically missing (e.g. not measured), authors validate the model by simply omitting the predictor from the model and validate the original model (i.e. the original predictor weights or regression coefficients) without that predictor.
+(122, 127)(117-123, 125)(123, 126, 137)(126, 138-140)(122, 127) Sometimes, when a model is validated in other data and a predictor of the model is systematically missing (e.g. not measured), authors validate the model by simply omitting the predictor from the model and validate the original model (i.e. the original predictor weights or regression coefficients) without that predictor.
 This leads to a high risk of bias and such studies should be rated as N for this question.
 If the model had originally been fit without the omitted predictor, all the remaining predictor coefficients would be different.